Nurture · Never let a client go cold

 What exactly triggers a follow-up to-do?

-Two things.
-A conversation that's gone unanswered surfaces as a to-do so the thread doesn't die, and a client whose status has aged from lack of contact gets flagged for a check-in.
-Both run on their own, all the time.
+Three things.
+A conversation that's gone unanswered surfaces as a to-do so the thread doesn't die; a client whose status has aged from lack of contact gets flagged; and a daily sweep catches clients who've been quiet two to four weeks and raises a reconnect reminder.
+All of it runs on its own, all the time.

 Do I have to build cadences or set reminders?